How ASO Pilot thinks

 The best keyword is not the biggest keyword

 Relevance and intent matter more than raw volume, especially early.
-A new app ranking for "bedtime scripture" beats a new app fighting for "bible" and never appearing.
+A new app ranking for a specific 3-word query beats a new app fighting for a broad head term and never appearing.

 Do not optimize for the wrong product identity